 Rugworks and many flooring companies in Rohnert Park recommend considering the amount of maintenance that you’re willing to take on when picking your floors.

 Though both resilient and non-resilient floorings are durable, none are impervious to damage.
-While resilient flooring is scratch and dent resistant more so than natural hardwood, it is susceptible to scratching and denting more so than laminate flooring.
+While resilient flooring is scratch and dent resistant more so than a natural hardwood, it is susceptible to scratching and denting more so than a laminate flooring.
 Resilient planks and tiles are more forgiving of subfloor imperfections, requiring less installation prep than non-resilient floors but they are more susceptible to warping in the direct sun coming in through sliders and window walls without UV protection.

 Resilient flooring is usually more affordable than hardwood and tile flooring but is comparable to the price of laminate.
 Installation costs are most often similar but the resilient planks and vinyl are more forgiving when it comes to prep which can sometimes make them more affordable to install.

 Still cannot decide which flooring option best fits your needs?
 Let Rugworks help.
 We are one of the most trusted flooring companies in Rohnert Park.
 Whatever your needs are, our flooring experts are here to help.
 To consult with an expert from our team, call us at 707-584-7847 in Rohnert Park or 707-935-0648 in Sonoma.